rugk/borg-cron-helper/README.md

 **Attention:** As the name implies, this system assumes a "single-user" (one client, one server) mode of the borg repository.
 As the locking is managed locally, it should be satisfied that **only one client** can access respectively accesses the borg repository.
 Otherwise **data loss may occur**, as this script automatically breaks the remote lock in the borg repository, if it is not locked locally.

+**Note:** The dir, which is used for locking, (`RUN_PID_DIR`) should preferably already exist and must be writable for the process executing the backup.
+If not the script will fail, i.e. the backup will not be executed.
+Note that `/var/run` is often mounted as a tempfs, so all data is deleted at shutdown and you have to recreate the dirs at the (next) startup.

 ## Less maintenance, more safety!

 Sometimes [backups stop mid-way](https://borgbackup.readthedocs.io/en/stable/faq.html#if-a-backup-stops-mid-way-does-the-already-backed-up-data-stay-there).
 This can have different reasons such as an unreliable network connection or a server restart.
 In any case it is not always avoidable and you do not want to see your backup having failed three days in a row, when you suddenly need it.